microsoft/bedrock/README.md

 ```
 $ tools/grafana

+NOTE: By default the credentials for grafana are 'ops' and the password you chose above.
 ```

 Grafana is already connected to our cluster's Prometheus service and we've included a couple of dashboards so you can start monitoring the critical metrics in your Kubernetes cluster right away.